Jumpscale/ays_automatic_cockpit_based_testing/README.md

 ```
 * Enter Username, Password, Environment, Location, cockpit_url, client_id, client_secret, repo and the branch values in the config.ini file.

  Hint : client_id and client_secret are using to get JWT from itsyou.online for the production cockpit mode.
-Repo and the branch which are having the blueprints and services which will be executed.
+Repo and the branch which are having the blueprints will be executed.

 * From your terminal make sure that the current directory is ays_automatic_cockpit_based_testing
 * Execute the following commands: